Qarani-m/studdy/README.md

 Before getting started with the development and deployment of Studdy, ensure the following prerequisites are met:

 - Dart 3: Dart is the programming language used by Flutter for building cross-platform applications.
-Ensure that Dart 3 is installed on your development environment.
+Ensure that Dart 3 is installed on your development environment

 - Java 17: The backend services of the app are developed using Java.
 Make sure Java 17 is installed and configured correctly.